 The award application must include:

-- Award criteria narrative – in no more than ten typed pages, provide specific and effective responses to the following criterion:
+- Award criteria narrative – in no more than ten typed pages, provide specific and effective responses to the following criteria:

 1. Non-confidential description of the nominated technology (include dates of the development and commercialization efforts;